-Today your kicking back on a mountainside, the cool breeze calms your skin while the sounds of a thundering waterfall soothe your soul.
+Today you're kicking back on a mountainside, the cool breeze calms your skin while the sounds of a thundering waterfall soothe your soul.
 Tomorrow you’re off to a beach on the coast of the Pacific where you’ll bask in the sun’s rays and listen to the waves crashing on the shoreline.

 Buying that first travel trailer means home is wherever you want to be!
 You can change your scenery and neighbors as often as you like whether you’re camping for a weekend or living in it full time.
 A travel trailer offers freedom like no other.
 Freedom from expenses, stressful environments, and most of all, the freedom to roam the land!